 Nellie Flynn (Goddard College Herbarium)

 Flynn was a prominent Vermont botanist active in the early 1900s, author of Flora of Burlington and Vicinity: A List of the Fern and Seed Plants Growing Without Cultivation and an edition of Flora of Vermont.
 She collected not only the local flora but also specimens from Massachusetts, North and South Carolina, Virginia, Florida, Canada, Cuba, the Bahamas, Switzerland, England, France, Italy, and Morocco.
-Her collection from Nantucket, Massachusetts, serves as a baseline for stewardship and systematic work on the Sand Islands at the Wisconsin terminal moraine.
+Her collection from Nantucket Island serves as a baseline for stewardship and systematic work on the Sand Islands at the Wisconsin terminal moraine.
 In 1956, the Pringle Herbarium acquired the Nellie Flynn Herbarium holdings, numbering 22,700 specimens, from Goddard College as a permanent loan.

 Frank C. Seymour